Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

 Let $\hat\beta'$ and $\hat\beta''$ be the two arcs obtained in this way, and assume that $\hat\beta'$ and $\hat\beta''$ are transverse.
 If $\hat\beta'$ and $\hat\beta''$ are not in minimal position, they must form some bigon in $\caS$; the possibility of half-bigons in the sense of \cite[§\,1.2.7]{FarbMargalit} is irrelevant, since we consider arcs up to isotopy relative to the endpoints.
 Clearly we can simplify all bigons formed by $\hat\beta'$ and $\hat\beta''$ without losing that these two arcs are contained in $U$.

 Suppose therefore that $\hat\beta'$ and $\hat\beta''$ are in minimal position: then they are disjoint because $\beta'$ and $\beta''$ were disjoint (in particular, it is automatic that $\hat\beta'$ and $\hat\beta''$ do not form half-bigons).
 The arc $\beta$ is homotopic, relative to its endpoints, to the concatenation of the arcs $\hat\beta'$ and $\hat\beta''$, which can be connected using a small segment near $\alpha_i(0)$.
-Note that this concatenation gives an embedded arc $\hat\beta$ with the same endpoints as $\beta$; since $\hat\beta$ lies in $U$, and since homotopic arcs relative to their endpoints are also isotopic relative to their endpoints, we have that $\beta$ is isotopic to $\hat\beta$. \end{proof}
+Note that this concatenation gives an embedded arc $\hat\beta$ with the same endpoints as $\beta$; since homotopic arcs relative to their endpoints are also isotopic relative to their endpoints, we have that $\beta$ is isotopic to $\hat\beta$; moreover, $\hat\beta$ lies in $U$. \end{proof}